circonus/docs/content/circonus/administration/enterprise-brokers.md

 Once the broker is installed it must be provisioned.
 The process is described below.
 After it is provisioned, Circonus checks can be deployed onto the broker using the Circonus UI or API.

-**NOTE: This process has changed as of the 2020-04-20 release.** The previous process, utilizing the `provtool` command, will still work but is now deprecated and will eventually be removed.
-Any automated processes for provisioning brokers should be updated to the current method described below.

 **If provisioning a fresh system to take over an existing slot for a failed broker, see [Specifying a broker